pmndrs/zustand/docs/guides/auto-generating-selectors.md

 ## Live Demo

-for a working example of this, see the [Code Sandbox](https://codesandbox.io/s/zustand-auto-generate-selectors-9i0ob3?file=/src/store.ts:396-408)
+For a working example of this, see the [Code Sandbox](https://codesandbox.io/s/zustand-auto-generate-selectors-9i0ob3?file=/src/store.ts:396-408).

 ## 3rd-party Libraries